DoctorDerek/phonebook-filter-by-age/README.md

 - `1.5.0` Align the mobile design with design document
 - `1.6.0` Enact the "filter by age" logic and dropdown
 - `1.7.0` Fix the CREATE & UPDATE actions with new fields
+- `1.8.0` Invent a 2-column design for tablet screens